MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 Follow these steps to install Windows recorder (v1) extension:

-1. Install the extension on Micrsodt Edge and/or Google Chroome from the store (Firefox is not supported for Windows recorder (v1))
+1. Install the extension on Microsoft Edge and/or Google Chrome from the store (Firefox is not supported for Windows recorder (v1))

 #### Microsoft Edge:
 - [Install Edge extension](https://go.microsoft.com/fwlink/?linkid=2151412): select **Get**, and then select **Add extension** when prompted.